shenlu89/amazing-endemic-species/README.md

 ### Add More Species

-If you want to add more species to Amazing Endemic Species, you can follow the [contributing guidelines](#contributing-guidelines) or submit an [issue](https://github.com/shenlu89/amazing-endemic-species/issues/new?assignees=shenlu89&labels=add-more-species&projects=&template=add_more_species.md&title=%5BAdd+More+Species%5D) labeling `add-more-species`.
+If you want to add more species to AES, you can follow the [contributing guidelines](#contributing-guidelines) or submit an [issue](https://github.com/shenlu89/amazing-endemic-species/issues/new?assignees=shenlu89&labels=add-more-species&projects=&template=add_more_species.md&title=%5BAdd+More+Species%5D) labeling `add-more-species`.

 - **ONLY** accept `JPG` images with `150x150` px.
 - Ensure your photo features one species with good quality and easily identifiable